dotnet/corefx/src/System.Reflection.Metadata/specs/Ecma-335-Issues.md

 PropertySig ::= PROPERTY HASTHIS?
 ParamCount RetType Param*
 ```

-That this change also allows properties to have BYREF type.
+Note that this change also allows properties to have BYREF type.

 c) In section II.23.2.6 LocalVarSig, replace the diagram with production rules: